nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 Description of Outcome:
 ```
 Here are the list of commands:
 /LIST PU                                              : Provides the list of Partner Universities available
-/LIST [PU ABBRV]                  : Provides the list of all modules available in the specified Partner University
+/LIST [PU ABBRV]                                      : Provides the list of all modules available in the specified
+                                                        Partner University
-/LIST [PU INDEX]                  : Provides the list of all modules available in the specified Partner University
+/LIST [PU INDEX]                                      : Provides the list of all modules available in the specified
-                                    by index of LIST PU
+                                                        Partner University by index of LIST PU
+/LIST [PU ABBREVIATION/PU INDEX] /FILTER /MC [MC]     : Provides the list of filtered modules according to the Partner
+                                                        University modular credits
-/LIST [PU ABBRV] /filter [FILTER] : Provides the list of modules in the specified filters
+/LIST [PU ABBREVIATION/PU INDEX] /FILTER /NAME [NAME] : Provides the list of filtered modules according to the Partner
-                                    [FILTER] Format 1: mc == [num of MCs]
-                                    [FILTER] Format 2: [description] in name
+                                                        University module name
-/LIST CURRENT                     : Provides the list of modules that the user has added to his/her list of interest
+/LIST CURRENT                                         : Provides the list of modules that the user has added to his/her
+                                                        list of interest
-/LIST CURRENT [PU ABBRV]          : Provides the list of modules that user has added to his list
+/LIST CURRENT [PU ABBRV]                              : Provides the list of modules that user has added to his/her list
-                                    of list of interest for the specified PU
+                                                        of interest for the specified PU
 /ADD [PU ABBRV]/[INDEX]                               : Adds the specified module into user's current list of modules
 /REMOVE [PU ABBRV]/[INDEX]                            : Removes the specified module by index from user's current list
 /SEARCH [NUS MOD CODE]                                : Search for PU modules that can map the user's targeted module
+/SEARCH /MODS                                         : Shows a list of available Nus Modules to search for mappable
+                                                        PU's modules
-/budget /budget [AMOUNT]          : Allows the user to input/edit the total amount of budget for his/her SEP trip
+/budget /budget [AMOUNT]                              : Allows the user to input/edit the total amount of budget for
+                                                        his/her SEP trip
-/budget /accommodation [AMOUNT]   : Allows the user to input/edit the total amount of accommodation cost
+/budget /accommodation [AMOUNT]                       : Allows the user to input/edit the total amount of accommodation
-                                    for his/her SEP trip
+                                                        cost for his/her SEP trip
 /budget /airplane [AMOUNT]                            : Allows the user to input/edit the total amount of airplane
                                                         ticket cost for his/her SEP trip
-/budget /food [AMOUNT]            : Allows the user to input/edit the total amount of food cost for his/her SEP trip
+/budget /food [AMOUNT]                                : Allows the user to input/edit the total amount of food cost for
+                                                        his/her SEP trip
 /budget /entertainment [AMOUNT]                       : Allows the user to input/edit the total amount of entertainment
                                                         cost for his/her SEP trip
 /budget /view                                         : Provides an overview of the user's planned budget
 /deadline/list                                        : Provides the list of deadlines the user has added
-/deadline/add [DEADLINE DESCRIPTION] /by [DD-MM-YYYY] : Allows the user to add in his/her own personalized deadlines
+/deadline/add [DEADLINE DESCRIPTION] /by [DD-MM-YYYY] : Allows the user to add in his/her own personalized deadlines of
-                                    of the key dates for certain SEP requirements
+                                                        the key dates for certain SEP requirements
 /deadline/remove [DEADLINE INDEX]                     : Allows the user to remove the specific deadline from the list
 /EXIT                                                 : Exits the program

 ```
 ---
 ### 3.2 Modules